-Shahsavan nomads are one of the best-known and most important tribes living in northwestern provinces of East Azarbaijan and Ardebil.
-They begin their migration to their traditional summer camps in Mount Sabalan in early May.
-With the availability of the pastures and many mountain springs the Shahsavan tribes graze their animals with ease.
-They earn a living by breeding livestock and graze them on the pastures of mountain ranges in Ardabil.
-They live in dome-shaped tents stretching almost five meters and are usually decorated with bells, colorful cloths, rugs, and cushions.
-Men usually take responsibility to set up tents and being shepherd and women produced a variety of colorful and intricate flat-woven rugs, storage bags, blankets, and some knotted pile carpets.
+Shahsavan nomads are one of the best-known and important tribes living in the northwestern provinces of East Azarbaijan and Ardebil.
+They begin their migration to their traditional summer camps on Mount Sabalan in early May.
+With the availability of the pastures and many mountain springs, the Shahsavan tribes graze their animals with ease.
+They earn a living by breeding livestock and grazing them on the pastures of mountain ranges in Ardabil.
+They live in dome-shaped tents stretching almost five meters, usually decorated with bells, colorful cloth, rugs, and cushions.
+Usually, men take responsibility for setting up tents and being shepherds.
+At the same time, women produce a variety of colorful and intricate flat-woven rugs, storage bags, blankets, and some knotted pile carpets.

 Shahsavan men wear dark loose pants, collarless shirts, and jackets with a belt, while women wear colorful long skirts and dress with a headband with a scarf that twists around their heads.
 Their rich history, lifestyle, customs, and traditions attract many tourists annually.